-The contact time in this course takes place over five (5) hours per week.
-Each week the lecturer is also available for individual consultation which is an opportunity for students who need extra assistance.
+The contact time in this course takes place over four (4) hours each teaching week.
+Teaching weeks are weeks 1-2, 4-5, 7-8, 10-11.
+Each teaching week the lecturer is also available for individual consultation which is an opportunity for students who need extra assistance.
+Students will also be provided with online resources to reinforce lecture material.
+These online resources will also provide students with extra practice material.